 1 Name (as shown on your income tax return).
-Name is required on this line; do not leave this line blank. - Concrete Visions LLC 2 Business name/disregarded entity name, if different from above Print or type.
-See Specific Instructions on page 3.
+Name is required on this line; do not leave this line blank.
+2 Business name/disregarded entity name, if different from above Print or type.
+Specific Instructions on page 3.
 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Check following seven boxes.
-Individual/sole proprietor or 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): single-member LLC Exempt payee code (if any) Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) S Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Check only one of the following seven boxes.
+4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): ☐ Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership ☐ Trust/estate single-member LLC Exempt payee code (if any) t b ☐ Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ▶ Print or type.
+Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
 Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-member LLC that Exemption from FATCA reporting code (if any) iji is disregarded from the owner should check the appropriate box for the tax classification of its owner.
-(Applies to accounts maintained outside the U.S.) ) be Other (see instructions) ► 5 Address (number, street, and apt. or suite no.) See instructions.
-R lequester's name a 90 7526 Connelley Dr Ste G ioquosio. o namo a Š 6 City, state, and ZIP code Hanover, MD 21076 7 List account number(s) here (optional) List account number(s) note (optional) Pai t I Taxpayer Identification Number (TIN) your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoic d Social sec urity number your This in the appropriate box.
-The This provided must match the name given on line 1 to avoic up withholding.
+Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+Exemption from FATCA reporting code (if any) ecif Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) See Sp 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name and address (optional) 0) 6 City, state, and ZIP code 7 List account number(s) here (optional) Pai . , your fire in appropriate box.
+The fire provided materiale name given on the avoid curity number reside ithholding.
 For individuals, this is generally your social security number (SSN).
-However, for Tarity Hamber т г reside ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other - - es, it is your employer identification number (EIN).
-If you do not have a number, see How to get a J L TIN, later. , Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Number To Give the Requester for quidelines on whose number to enter. r identification number , varrix to the rioquester for guidelines on whose humber to offer. - 1.
-Dav 0 0 2 0 7 0 3 1 4 7 Par r penalties of perjury, I certify that: 2.
-I ar Sei e number shown on this form is my correct taxpayer identification number (or I am waiting for a r n not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I I rvice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or o longer subject to backup withholding; and have not been no otified by the Interna
+However, for a lien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN, I or or 110 to account to in more than one harne, coe the method for into 1.7 lice coe 777 at 74 and and ridentification number Numb per To Give the Requester for guidelines on whose number to enter. - Par t II Certification Unde r penalties of perjury, I certify that: e number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be is Se n not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been r rvice (IRS) that I am subject to backup withholding as a result of a failure to report all interest or dividends, or (c) longer subject to backup withholding; and